Courses

 Fall, Spring.

-The Cornell Percussion Ensemble studies and performs un-conducted percussion chamber music from the rapidly expanding repertoire.
-Utilizing the stylistic and sonic variety that is unique to the medium, the ensemble performs music from the relatively young canon, including classics by Iannis Xenakis and Steve Reich, as well as many pieces composed within the past few years.
-Members of the ensemble will develop strategic listening and communication techniques through the study of percussion chamber works and mixed chamber ensemble pieces, while advancing their interpretative and technical skills.
+The Cornell Percussion Ensemble studies and performs conducted and un-conducted percussion chamber music from the rapidly expanding repertoire.
+Utilizing the stylistic and sonic variety that is unique to the medium, the ensemble performs a variety of composers and styles, including pieces composed within the past few years.
+Members of the ensemble will develop strategic listening and communication techniques through the study of chamber music while advancing their interpretative and technical skills.
+The ensemble performs mostly notated music, and players should have experience with reading advanced music notation.
 Prior experience with percussion instruments is required, and participants must meet with the instructor for a short audition before enrolling.

 Full details for MUSIC 3634 - Cornell Percussion Group